alchemycodelab/bootcamp-one-prework/README.md

 ---
 ## Time Considerations

+**Expect to spend a _minimum_ of several evenings and a weekend day or two to get everything completed.** Allow yourself more time than you think you will need so that you can take breaks and work at a methodical pace without rushing or trying to cut corners.

 #### The estimated time to complete all of the prep work outlined below (_not including breaks_) is **from 23 hours to 78 hours**.